5 Nutrients To Support Autoimmune Disease

 Probiotics can be delicate in autoimmune cases because I find that many of my patients can be pretty reactive to many foods.
 This is why I recommend starting with a supplemental probiotic over fermented foods.

-I see best results when cycling probiotics every 1–3 months as it helps maintain a diverse microbiome full of many different strains of good bacteria.
-Remember, these supplements are not at this time FDA approved to prevent, mitigate, treat or cure any autoimmune disease and should not be confused as such.
+I see the best results when cycling probiotics every 1–3 months as it helps maintain a diverse microbiome full of many different strains of good bacteria.
+Remember, these supplements are not at this time FDA-approved to prevent, mitigate, treat, or cure any autoimmune disease and should not be confused as such.

 Inflammation Crushing Ebundle